 This financial report is designed to provide our citizens, customers, taxpayers, and creditors with a general overview of the Village's finances and to demonstrate the Village's accountability for the money it receives and expends.
 If you have questions about this report or need additional financial information, please contact the Village of Bourbonnais Municipal Office, 600 Main Street NW, Bourbonnais, Illinois 60914.

-VILLAGE OF BOURBONNAIS STATEMENT OF NET POSITION APRIL 30, 2019
+VILLAGE OF BOURBONNAIS STATEMENT OF NET POSITION APRIL 30, 2020 (With Comparative Totals for April 30, 2019)